-After college Cara spent a year traveling the other winemaking regions of the world, working at wineries in Australia, Chile and New York while also studying the craft in New Zealand, Eastern Europe, Italy, Germany and France (in Burgundy, the Rhone, Bordeaux, Champagne and the Loire region).
+After college Cara spent a year traveling the other winemaking regions of the world, working at wineries in Australia, Chile, and New York while also studying the craft in New Zealand, Eastern Europe, Italy, Germany, and France.

 Out of money but full of energy, Cara joined the Jekel Vineyard winemaking team in 1998.
 In 2000, she was selected as the Winemaker/White Wines at Fetzer Vineyards.
-In that time, she particularly enjoyed working with a variety of grapes including Gewürztraminer, Reisling, Sauvignon Blanc, Pinot Grigio, Viognier and, of course, Chardonnay.
+During that time, she particularly enjoyed working with a variety of grapes including Gewürztraminer, Riesling, Sauvignon Blanc, Pinot Grigio, Viognier and, of course, Chardonnay.

-Cara joined Sonoma-Cutrer in 2005 and immersed herself in crafting Chardonnay in the classic, Burgundian style.
-She considers Chardonnay a special grape that allows the winemaker more versatility than any other; Sonoma-Cutrer’s intense focus on Chardonnay is what attracted her to the brand.
-Today, Cara loves that her role allows her to experiment with barrel maturation and the blending process of both of Sonoma-Cutrer’s Burgundian grape varietals – Chardonnay and Pinot Noir.
+She considers Chardonnay a special grape that allows the winemaker more versatility than any other.
+Sonoma-Cutrer’s intense focus on Chardonnay gives her the opportunity to uphold the traditions of the brand while still being innovative.
+Today, Cara loves that her role allows her to experiment with juice fermentation and barrel maturation techniques of both of Sonoma-Cutrer’s Burgundian grape varietals – Chardonnay and Pinot Noir.

 Winemaking is often a family profession and, true to form, Cara is married to another Sonoma County winemaker and they live with their two children near the winery.
 When Cara isn’t busy making wine, she enjoys skiing, hiking, and volunteering with local nonprofit organizations.